-If the services you need are not available through your PCP's Referral Network, your PCP may refer you to any Plan Provider.
-If you or your PCP has difficulty finding a Plan Provider who can provide the services you need, we will assist you.
-For help finding a medical Provider, please call 1-888-333-4742.
+If you have difficulty finding a Plan Provider who can provide the services you need, we will assist you.
+For help finding a medical Provider, please call the Member Services Department at 1-844-442-7324.
 For help finding a mental health or substance use disorder treatment Provider, please call 1-888-777-4742.
 If no Plan Provider has the professional expertise needed to provide the Medically Necessary Covered Benefit, we will assist you in finding an appropriate Non-Plan Provider.